PS1TD/OctoDash/Custom-Actions.md

 ### Color

 Any Hex Color will work here (please include the `#` upfront).
-If you want to use the same colors like the rest of the system checkout the [FlatUI British Palette](https://flatuicolors.com/palette/gb).
+If you want to use the same colors as the rest of the system check out the [FlatUI British Palette](https://flatuicolors.com/palette/gb).
 Most of the colors used across OctoDash come from that very same palette.
-However feel free to experiment!
+However, feel free to experiment!

 ```
 ...